 '''

-parameter real gain=1.0;
+parameter real gain=1.0 ;

 '''

 defines a parameter and gives it a default value of 1.0.
 This value can be edited at the netlist level.
-If you used a generated symbol or our pre-built example, double click the device U1, then enter:
+If you used a generated symbol or our pre-built example, double click the device U1, select the Edit Model Parameters option, then enter:

-'''

 gain=5

-'''